NAThompson/intro_to_email/transactional_email.md

 # Which email provider should I use for my business?

-- Use an end-to-end encrypted/zero knowledge service.
+- Use an end-to-end encrypted service.
 I use [Protonmail](https://protonmail.com) which is incidentally [HIPAA compliant](https://protonmail.com/hippa-compliance).

 - Any email provider which doesn't use end-to-end encryption will eventually get hacked.
 Note that [hushmail](https://hushmail.com) is not end-to-end encrypted.